stjudecloud/workflows/best-practices.md

   - tasks with multiple outputs should always use the `prefix` convention
 - After the input sorting rules in `style-guide.md` have been applied, follow the below rules for further sorting.
   - "sample" files come before "reference" files
+  - If present, `detect_nproc` should be the last `Boolean` in its block
-  - inputs that allocate memory come before inputs that allocate disk space, which come before `ncpu`, which comes before `max_retries`
+  - the `ncpu` parameter comes before inputs that allocate memory, which come before inputs that allocate disk space, which come before `max_retries`
     - This block of 3-4 inputs should come after all other inputs.
-- All tasks should run in a Docker container
-  - whenever possible, prefer an image maintained by an external source (such as BioContainers) rather than creating your own image
+- Whenever possible, prefer a Docker image maintained by an external source (such as BioContainers) rather than creating your own image
+- When adding a Dockerfile to this repository, follow the below conventions
+  - The `Dockerfile` should be nested under the `docker/` directory, a folder with a name for the image (in most cases the name of the primary tool), and finally a folder named after the version being built.
+  - Docker images should be versioned according to the following convention
+    - Start with the version of whatever tool is named in the path to the `Dockerfile`
+      - If no specific tool is named (e.g. the `util` image), default to SemVer.
+Ignore the next 3 bullet points.
+    - Followed by a dash-zero (`-0`)
+      - If the Docker image gets updated, *without* updating the base tool's version, increment the number after the dash (`-`) by one
+      - If the Docker image gets updated, *including* updating the base tool's version, revert back to a dash-zero (`-0`)
 - general purpose tasks can use the `util` image maintained in this repo